Anti-bullying Week 2021

 Willow Class focused on the kinds of words and the type of behaviour they would and wouldn’t like to hear.
 They shared and discussed their thoughts during PSHE circle time.
 We have created a rainbow of kind words and actions for display in our classroom.

 For Anti-bullying week, Sycamore Class have learnt about and discussed this year’s slogan of ‘Change starts with us’ and how small changes make huge differences.
 We also focused in on the types of bullying and in particular cyber-bullying; the types of online bullying, recognising online bullying, the consequences and how to deal with it.
 Ending with the

-The Anti-Bullying Quality Mark is a national scheme which shows how good schools are at preventing bullying.
-It challenges schools to set up effective and sustainable anti-bullying policies and strategies and make them part of their everyday life.
+The Anti-Bullying Quality Mark is a national scheme which shows how good schools are at preventing bullying and creating an anti-bullying ethos within their schools.

-St Mary the Virgin Primary School achieved the ABQM-UK Bronze Award because staff, pupils and parents and Governors demonstrated that anti-bullying is a whole school priority in which they all play an active role.
-Pupils are actively involved in the development of anti-bullying in the school.
-As a result of their work, the academy has established a range of approaches to make sure that students feel safe and included.
+East Hoathly and Chiddingly Schools achieved the ABQM-UK Bronze Award because children, staff, parents and governors demonstrated that anti-bullying is a whole school priority in which they all play an active role.
+As a result of this work, the school has established a range of approaches to ensure that students feel safe and comfortable.

 We would like to congratulate Miss Purcell and Mrs Winchester for their leadership of anti-bullying in the school, as well as their colleagues, the governors, pupils and parents for their hard work.

 We hope that the Bronze Award recognises their efforts and inspires them to work towards the Silver Award.